nearform/udaru/docs/overview.md

 Udaru has several system context variables that can be used in resources and conditions i.e.

--  Udaru User context variables:
+-   Udaru user context variables:
     -   udaru:userId
     -   udaru:organizationId

-- Request context variables
+-   Request context variables:
     -   request:source (can be either 'api' or 'server')
     -   request:sourceIp
     -   request:sourcePort
     -   request:currentTime

 A good example of condition usage would be to grant access to a resource using a Policy that expires.
 To achieve this the DateTime condition, 'DateLessThan', can be used to grant access to a resource if the system context variable request:currentTime is evaluated as being less than the date specified in the condition.